 About the website

 This website is created with a Haskell program which compiles pages from Markdown to HTML using the Hakyll static website generator and the Pandoc document converter.
-The program, presented below in literate form, assembles a navigation menu from YAML metadata headers, resolves relative references, typesets mathematical equations using server-side MathJax, and optionally includes a bibliography and table of contents.
+The program, presented below in literate form, assembles a navigation menu from YAML metadata headers, resolves relative references, translates mathematical equations from LaTeX to MathML, and optionally includes a bibliography and table of contents.

 The source of the website is published at https://git.colberg.org/peter/peter.colberg.org.